-We assume you are converting between micron of mercury [0 °C] and dyne/square centimetre.
+Convert micron of mercury [0 °C] to dyne/square centimetre

 dyne/square centimeter